Optimise the device selection based on the stage of development, molecule type, indication and patient considerations

 FOX® VIBRATING MESH NEBULISER

 The FOX® device is a small, handheld, breath-activated, battery-powered inhalation system that delivers nebulised liquid drugs with high performance using a vibrating mesh technology.
-The device is CE-marked and has 510(k) approval.
+The device has a 510(k) premarket notification for marketing in the US.

 FOX® is suitable for the delivery of small molecules and biologics, formulated as solutions or nano-suspensions.